SwissTPH/odk_planner/docs/installing.rst

   :width: 398

-On Linux/Unix/OS X it is important to configure the **file access rights** correctly so that the user running apache can modify the per-instance files:
+On Linux/Unix/OS X it is important to configure the **file access rights** correctly so that the user running apache can modify the per-instance files (it's enough to set the correct group; write permissions will be set by the script ``create_instance.py``):

 .. code-block:: bash